klovric/scdrm/README.md

 SCDRM is written with modularity in mind.
 This means that you can turn off almost any part of the stack to comply with your needs.

-The following 'modules' can be easily turned off/on:
+The following 'modules' or modes can be easily turned off/on:

 	1. AIDE and its checking frequency
 	2. Route-guard
 	3. Change management exclusion (Ansible,Chef,Puppet...)
 	4. Upstream Git
-	5. Automatic configuration reverting
+	5. Automatic configuration reverting (dryrun)
 	6. Panic mode

 Every important variable can be easily changed to create even the most complex setups.